slatedocs/slate/source/next-version.html.md

 Returns the list of published instant articles.

-As a prerequisite to fetch the instant articles, the publisher front-end should contain the `<iframe></iframe>` tag that is provided by Facebook at the time of registering for instant articles.
-Example tag: `<iframe hidden="hidden" src="https://www.thequint.com/api/instant-articles-track.iframe?page-type=story&amp;story-id=abcd1234-abcd-1234-abcd-abcd4321"></iframe>`
+As a prerequisite to fetch the instant articles, the publisher front-end should contain the `<meta property="fb:pages" content="1234567890123456" />` tag that is provided by Facebook at the time of registering for instant articles.

 **Input Parameters**